LiamBindle/MQTT-C/README.md

 and the other modules contain documentation for MQTT-C developers.

 ## Testing and Building the Tests
-Unit tests use the [cmocka unit testing framework](https://cmocka.org/).
+The MQTT-C unit tests use the [cmocka unit testing framework](https://cmocka.org/).
 Therefore, [cmocka](https://cmocka.org/) *must* be installed on your machine to build and run the unit tests.
 For convenience, a simple `"makefile"` is included to build the unit tests and examples on UNIX-like machines.
 The unit tests and examples can be built as follows: